2 Days in Amsterdam

 Overall, getting the card makes sense only if you are going to use public transport and visit at least 3 attractions which are included in the card.

-If you’re looking to save money you can also do a free walking tour or create your own self-guided tour of Amsterdam.
+If you’re looking to save money you can also do a free walking tour as mentioned in this 3 Day itinerary of Amsterdam or create your own self-guided tour of Amsterdam.

 Where to Stay